bashforgo/BackEndTakeHomeChallenge/README.md

 Welcome to BUMP!
 Your mission, should you choose to accept it, is to carve out 90 minutes and build API functionality that enables front-end clients to:
 * get a list of gifs from [Giphy API](https://developers.giphy.com/docs/)
 * update the user with its preferred gif as avatar
-* ability to fetch a list of users by either username or name
+* ability to fetch a list of users by either partial username or name

 > **Hey this is important!**
 > We hope you can spend about 90 minutes on this project.
 If you can finish faster -- great!
 If not, limit yourself and don't spend much longer than 90 minutes MAX.